-An unsecured credit card is one that does not require a security deposit.
+On the other hand, an unsecured credit card is one that does not require a security deposit.
 Unsecured credit cards are intended for individuals with good or excellent credit, and many unsecured credit cards offer excellent rewards programs including cash back, miles, and points.
 Check out our list of recommended credit cards for excellent credit.

-If you don't have great credit and are most interested in improving their credit scores and history can check out our list of the 5 best credit cards for building credit first.
+If you don't have great credit and are most interested in improving your credit scores and credit history, you should check out our list of recommended credit cards for building credit first.
 Good luck with your credit building journey!